Soughtlin/songhl.github.io/contents/home.md

 I am an undergraduate student at the School of Computer Science, Sun Yat-sen University, majoring in Information and Computing Science.

-My long-term goal is to pursue a PhD in computer science and continue my academic journey in the field
+My long-term goal is to pursue a PhD in computer science and continue my academic journey in the field.

 Click here to view my [CV](static/assets/CV_HuilinSong.pdf)